Lakshman-Ch-maker/JavaFullStack/README.md

-JSP : Java Servelet Pages
+JSP : Java Server Pages

-JSP is atechnology used for developing web applications It can be a thought of extension to servlet
+JSP is a technology used for developing web applications It can be a thought of extension to servlet
 JSP provides more functionality than servlets